October, 2017, Updated Dec. 2019

 - BI essay on Positive-Sum / Zero-Sum / Negative-Sum Situations

-What can you (or any individual person) do to diminish the sense of siege mentality--on "the other side" and--on one's own side if that is a problem for a group you are in?
-(Answer below in the comment field, but in order to do that you need to be registered as a MBI Discussant.)
+HD12: Siege Mentality: What can you (or any individual person) do to diminish the sense of siege mentality--on "the other side" and--on one's own side if that is a problem for a group you are in?
+(Answer below in an email and we will post your answer here!)